Simple-Configuration-Server/simple-configuration-server/SECURITY.md

   code on master branch), please include the git commit hash, and the output of the `pip freeze` command in your report

-Vulnerabilities can be reported as a new issue in the GitLab issue tracker, and **must be marked as confidential** by selecting the 'This issue is confidential' checkbox on submission.
+Vulnerabilities must be reported by [creating a new issue](https://gitlab.com/tom-brouwer/simple-configuration-server/-/issues/new) in the GitLab issue tracker, rather than on GitHub.
+GitLab is used for this, instead of GitHub, because it supports confidential issues.
+All vulnerabilities reported via GitLab **must be marked as confidential** before sumission.

 ## 2 Sharing Vulnerabilities
 Minor vulnerabilities that are unlikely to have an immediate impact on existing